kemitix/mon/Result.md

 A handler for error state, when the error matches the errorClass.
 If the `Result` is an error and that error is an instance of the errorClass, then supply the error to the `Consumer`.
-Does nothing if the error is not an instance of the errorClass, ot is a success.
+Does nothing if the error is not an instance of the errorClass, or is a success.

 Similar to the catch block in a try-catch.